mongodb-university/Bluehawk/CONTRIBUTING.md

   decide what to do with results (e.g. save to file).
 Can add custom tags and language specifications (i.e. comment syntax).
 The main client is the CLI, but you can use Bluehawk as a library and implement your own clients.
-- **Parser:** finds tags in a source file and diagnoses markup errors.
+- **Parser:** finds tags in a input file and diagnoses markup errors.
-- **Processor:** executes tags on a source file to produce transformed documents.
+- **Processor:** executes tags on a input file to produce transformed documents.

 ## File Language-Specific Tokens